hoangton/smartcash/wallets/nodeclient/advanced.rst

   smartcash-qt.exe --usehd=1

-A new HD wallet will be generated and SmartCash Node Client will display a warning informing you that you must encrypt your wallet after verifying it works correctly.
+A new HD wallet will be generated and SmartCash NodeClient will display a warning informing you that you must encrypt your wallet after verifying it works correctly.
 Open the console from **Help -> Debug Windows - >Consolse tab** or issue the following RPC command from ``smartcash-cli`` to view the mnemonic seed::

   dumphdinfo

-SmartCash Node Client will display the HD seed in both hexadecimal and as a BIP39 mnemonic.
+SmartCash NodeClient will display the HD seed in both hexadecimal and as a BIP39 mnemonic.
 To restore an existing HD wallet, or define your own separately generated mnemonic and/or passphrase, ensure no ``wallet.dat`` file exists in the ``datadir`` and enter the following